Indonesian speckled catshark

-The Indonesian speckled catshark (Halaelurus maculosus) is a species of catshark in the genus Halaelurus.
+The Indonesian speckled catshark (Halaelurus maculosus) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks.
 It is a tropical catshark found in the Pacific Ocean.
 It was named by W. T. White, P. R. Last, and J. D. Stevens in 2007.
 Male Halaelurus maculosus can reach a maximum length of 45.7 cm, while females can reach a maximum length of 52.8 cm.
 Catsharks in this species are occasionally caught by demersal fisheries.